 - A vital component of all post-secondary certificate and diploma programs.

-- Broaden your knowledge and experience through the study of arts and humanities, social sciences and natural sciences.
+- Broaden your knowledge and experience through the study of arts and humanities (including indigenous studies), social sciences and natural sciences.

 - Enhance your critical thinking and analytic reasoning skills

 - Develop communication, teamwork and problem-solving skills that are essential in your personal and social lives and highly valued in all career fields.